Akil Baddoo Player Props: Tigers vs. Blue Jays

 Akil Baddoo At The Plate

-- Baddoo has seven doubles, three home runs and 24 walks while hitting .224.
+- Baddoo is hitting .224 with seven doubles, three home runs and 24 walks.

-- Baddoo has picked up a hit in 48.0% of his 50 games this year, with more than one hit in 16.0% of those games.
+- Baddoo has picked up a hit in 24 of 50 games this year, with multiple hits eight times.

 - Baddoo has driven in a run in 10 games this year (20.0%), including two games with multiple runs batted in.